CurioWire

 Quick Summary

-• What: In June 2009, four inmates escaped from St. Tammany Parish Jail in Louisiana using hacksaw blades hidden in the spine of a Bible.
+• What: In June 2009, four inmates escaped from St. Tammany Parish Jail after using hacksaw blades hidden inside a Bible to cut through their window bars.

-• Where: St. Tammany Parish Jail, Louisiana
+• Where: St. Tammany Parish Jail in Louisiana.

-• When: June 2009
+• When: June 2009.

 Did You Know?